 - Verify that the account has been added to the portal and click Sign Out.
 Clear your browser's cache and cookies.

-- While in the browser, open the portal, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up Portal for ArcGIS.
+- While in the browser, open the portal, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up ArcGIS Enterprise.

 - Find the SAML account you'll use to administer your portal, and change the role to Administrator.
 Click Sign Out.